RSC Swan wing restoration, Waterside, Stratford Upon Avon, Warwickshire CV37

 Project Description: Designed access scaffolding with HAKI temporary roof.

-Tamworth Scaffolding Co Ltd were awarded the scaffolding contract at the end of April 2015 for the £4.8 million refurbishment of the oldest part of the RSC ' The Swan Wing ' which is grade 2 listed for main contractor The Shaylor Group.
+Tamworth Scaffolding Co Ltd were awarded the scaffolding contract for the £4.8 million refurbishment of the oldest part of the RSC ' The Swan Wing ' which is grade 2 listed for main contractor The Shaylor Group.

 Part of the initial brief was the need for the remaining RSC to remain fully functioning and open to the public whilst restoration works were taking place and the need for quiet time working whilst rehearsing and live performances were taking place.